TechnoSavage/runZero/sdk-starlark-integrations/Ivanti/neurons/README.md

 ### Ivanti Neurons configuration

-1. Determine the proper Endpoint Manager URL:
-    - Assign the URL to `NEURONS_BASE_URL` within the starlark script
-2. Using an Ivanti Neurons API requires authentication configuration to your Ivanti Neurons tenant.
-When you first use the API, you need to create an App Registration in the Ivanti Neurons console.
-2. Create login credentials with necessary, read-only access to retrieve JWT token for API access:
-    - Copy the username to the value for `access_key` when creating the Custom Integration credentials in the runZero console (see below)
-    - Copy the password to the the value for `access_secret` when creating the Custom Integration credentials in the runZero console (see below)

-New registration
+**Create a new app registration in the Neurons Console:**
-In Ivanti Neurons, navigate to Admin > App Registrations.
+1. In Ivanti Neurons, navigate to Admin > App Registrations.
-Select New registration to open the New app registration panel.
+2. Select New registration to open the New app registration panel.
-From the drop-down, select Custom App.
+3. From the drop-down, select Custom App.
-Click Continue.
+4. Click Continue.
-In the Custom App panel, optionally enter a Description for the registration.
+5. In the Custom App panel, optionally enter a Description for the registration e.g. "runZero integration"
-Click Register to generate the authentication settings.
+6. Click Register to generate the authentication settings.
-In the Complete this registration panel, the authentication settings, required to complete the registration, are provided:
+7. In the Complete this registration panel, the authentication settings, required to complete the registration, are provided:
-Neurons Auth URL
-Client ID
-Client secret
-Copy or record all of the registration settings.
-You need to enter these settings in the Get Neurons Token API to validate the authentication.
+   - *Neurons Auth URL* - Copy this to the value for the `NEURONS_AUTH_URL` variable in the custom integration script.
+   - *Client ID* - Copy the Client ID to the value for `access_key` when creating the Custom Integration credentials in the runZero console (see below).
+   - *Client secret* - Copy the Client secret to the the value for `access_secret` when creating the Custom Integration credentials in the runZero console (see below)

-Warning: For security reasons, the Client Secret will not be visible again once you close this panel, so make sure you copy it before clicking Finish and close.
+***Warning***: For security reasons, the Client Secret will not be visible again once you close this panel, so make sure you copy it before clicking 8.
+Finish and close.
-Once you have made a copy of the settings click Finish and close.
-After completing the App Registration process, you will get the tenant hostname and tenant ID from the Auth URL.
+9. After completing the App Registration process, you will get the tenant hostname and tenant ID from the Auth URL.
+Copy the tenant ID to the value for the `NEURONS_TENANT_ID` variable in the custom integration script.

 [How to authenticate to Neurons API](https://help.ivanti.com/ht/help/en_US/CLOUD/api/Shared-Content/authenticate_api.htm)